History of Garth Brooks in Timeline

 In 2016, Garth Brooks and his studio musicians, The G-Men, were inducted into the Musicians Hall of Fame and Museum.

-In 2016, Garth Brooks released a studio album via Pearl Records and RCA Records Nashville.
+In 2016, Garth Brooks released his studio album via Pearl Records, as well as RCA Records Nashville.

 2017: Culmination of Comeback World Tour

-In 2017, Garth Brooks' comeback world tour, which began in September 2014 with wife Trisha Yearwood, culminated.
+In 2017, Garth Brooks' comeback world tour, which began in 2014 with his wife Trisha Yearwood, culminated.

-In 2019, Garth Brooks began his Stadium Tour, continuing his return to large-scale performances.
+In 2019, Garth Brooks began his Stadium Tour.

 2019: Return to Spring Training with Pittsburgh Pirates

-In 2019, Garth Brooks made a return to spring training, joining the Pittsburgh Pirates to promote his charity.
+In 2019, Garth Brooks returned to spring training, joining the Pittsburgh Pirates to promote his charity.

 2019: Alleged Rape Incident

-In 2019, Garth Brooks was accused of rape during a trip to film a Grammy tribute.
+In 2019, during a trip to film a Grammy tribute, Brooks' former hairstylist claimed that she was raped by him.

-In 2020, Garth Brooks became the youngest recipient of the Library of Congress Gershwin Prize for Popular Song, marking a significant honor in his career.
+In 2020, Garth Brooks became the youngest recipient of the Library of Congress Gershwin Prize for Popular Song.

-In 2020, Garth Brooks was awarded the Library of Congress Gershwin Prize for Popular Song and received the Billboard Icon Award.
+In 2020, Garth Brooks received the Library of Congress Gershwin Prize for Popular Song and the Billboard Icon Award.

-June 16, 2021: Pollstar Award for Country Touring Artist of the Decade
+June 16, 2021: Pollstar Award as Country Touring Artist of the Decade

 On June 16, 2021, Garth Brooks won the Pollstar award as the "country touring artist of the decade" (2010s).